 “Measuring the world’s vast oceans is a difficult problem,” says JPL project manager Parag Vaze.
 (Vaze and the others in this story spoke during a virtual October press conference on the mission.)
 “Having a satellite orbiting 800 miles up, spinning around the Earth at five miles every second, and now being able to do a very accurate measurement of the sea surface height to within just two inches is an incredible feat and one, if you’d asked me years ago [if it was possible], I would have said, ‘People are crazy.'”

-The 1.5-ton probes—the first named for pioneering NASA Earth Science Division director Michael Freilich, who passed away last summer—will collect sea surface height measurements down to the centimeter for more than 90% of the world’s oceans, as well as fluctuations in atmospheric temperature and humidity.
+The 1.5-ton probes—the first named for pioneering NASA Earth Science Division director Michael Freilich, who passed away in August—will collect sea surface height measurements down to the centimeter for more than 90% of the world’s oceans, as well as fluctuations in atmospheric temperature and humidity.
 They’ll also illustrate how and how fast climate change is reshaping coastlines by measuring coastal sea-level variations, which affect ship navigation, commercial fishing, and residents of coastal regions.

 “We tend to forget that nearly 80% of the earth’s population lives near the ocean and 90% of all commerce internationally crosses the seas,” says Thomas Zurbuchen, associate administrator of NASA’s Science Mission Directorate.